python-poetry/poetry/docs/cli.md

 This ensures that everyone using the library will get the same versions of the dependencies.

 If there is no `poetry.lock` file, Poetry will create one after dependency resolution.

+{{% note %}}
+**When to use `install` vs `update`:**
+- Use `poetry install` to install dependencies as specified in `poetry.lock` (or resolve dependencies and create the lock file if it is missing).
+  This is what you run after cloning a project.
+For reproducible installs, prefer `poetry sync`, which also removes packages that are not in the lock file.
+- Use `poetry update` when you want to update dependencies to their latest versions (within the constraints from the `pyproject.toml`) and refresh `poetry.lock`.
+{{% /note %}}

+{{% note %}}
+Normally, you should prefer `poetry sync` to `poetry install` to avoid untracked outdated packages.
+However, if you have set `virtualenvs.create = false` to install dependencies into your system environment, which is discouraged, or `virtualenvs.options.system-site-packages = true` to make system site-packages available in your virtual environment, you should use `poetry install` because `poetry sync` will normally not work well in these cases.
+{{% /note %}}

 If you want to exclude one or more dependency groups for the installation, you can use the `--without` option.